pycontribs/pyrax/docs/context_objects.md

 # Context Objects

 Context objects represent a single authenticated session.
-You can work with many context objects as you like at the same time without worrying about logging in or out of each one to work with the other.
+You can work with as many context objects as you like at the same time without worrying about logging in or out of each one to work with the other.
 Earlier versions of pyrax (before 1.9.0) only allowed you to work with one authenticated session at a time.

 This ability is useful if you ever need to work with multiple projects (accounts) at the same time, or with multiple users within the same project.